farahpoor/WHICH/README.md

 2. run create_md5.php once which creates md5 hash for all files in provided directories.

-3. by using this [tutorial](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) create cron job for running check_md5.php periodically.
+3. by using this [tutorial](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) create cron job for running check_md5.php periodically. or if your website has cpanel use cron jobs on that.

-# maintenance
+# Maintenance
 when you change any php files of your website you must run create_md5.php for updating md5 hashes.

+# Future
+I am trying to provide an option to this project which can replace tampered files with original files automatically at any time it finds contrariety.